tnc-ca-geo/animl-lambda/README.md

 s3://animl-images (not sure how to do this from the aws lambda cli).

 ### Update the function's dependencies
-To update and repackage the python dependences, you'll need to spin up a docker container to emulate the amazon linux environment and install the packages there.
+Python packages that have C bindings need to be built on a computer with the same architecture as that which Lambda functions run (i.e., Linux), so to update and repackage the python dependences, you'll need to spin up a docker container to emulate the amazon linux environment and install the packages there.

 1. Check if the docker container exists.
 If you see the ```animl/lambda``` image after running the following command, skip to step 3: